 Creating a relaxing environment

-To get the most out of your bedtime reading routine, it’s essential to create a relaxing environment conducive to sleep.
+To get the most out of your bedtime reading routine, create a relaxing environment conducive to sleep.
 This includes dimming the lights and setting up comfortable pillows or cushions so you can sit back and relax while enjoying your book.